wc-jennylin/afterHour/README.md

 # Challenges
-Quest 2 has its own challenges but our most difficult challenge was to get a wav with 10 seconds of voice to send to wit.ai.
+Quest 2 has its own challenges but our most difficult challenge was to get a wav with 10 seconds of voice to send to wit.ai.Tried at least 4 different methods to access the mic data stream.
+Microphone works, store data works, send to wit works, rest coming back works.(logcat in files) AudioClip.Create, assign clip to AudioSource..
+BTW learned you must have an AudioSource with a Microphone.
 We didn't know each other before the hackathon nor did we have a planned app.
 I knew I'd like to work with VR.
 Also both of us during the hackathon had our second dose vaccine.